mhausenblas/noteless/README.md

 # noteless

-The **noteless** serverless demo is available online through this page and allows you analyze pictures for certain command words ("go", "stop", "on", "off", "left", "right", "up", "down", "to").
+The **noteless** serverless demo is available online through this page and allows you to analyze pictures for certain command words ("go", "stop", "on", "off", "left", "right", "up", "down", "to").
 First, you'd capture a picture that contains some text and then you can view the results of the analysis.

 ## Capture